LordofNotCommitting/WalkAndReload/README.md

 v1.12

-Should work with new reload talent.
+Should work with new reload talent from 0.9.8.2.

 v1.11